ericwoud/buildR64arch/README.md

 ```
 ./build.sh -F
 ```
-Create an EMMC image for the R3.
+Create an EMMC image for the R3 and have it compressed.
 ```
 ./build.sh -lFX
 ```